This page belongs to: National Measurement Institute

 - supporting confidence in measurement—domestically and internationally

-- promoting innovation through a modern approach to measurement infrastructure
+- promoting innovation through a modern approach to measurement infrastructure.

-We sought input on 6 discussion papers.
+During 2018 and 2019, we sought input on 6 discussion papers.
 Each examined a specific aspect of Australia’s measurement framework and posed a core question.

 - Scope of Australia’s Measurement Laws [3.2MB PDF] [7.9MB DOCX] — What should Australia’s measurement laws cover in a modern economy?